-Subject to the discussion below under "- Passive Foreign Investment Company Rules," a U.S. Holder generally will recognize gain or loss on any sale, exchange, redemption or other taxable disposition of Ordinary Shares or Warrants in an amount equal to the difference between (i) the amount realized on the disposition and (ii) such A U.S. Holder's initial tax basis in shares generally will equal the cost of such shares
+Subject to the discussion below under "- Passive Foreign Investment Company Rules," a U.S. Holder generally will recognize gain or loss on any sale, exchange, redemption or other taxable disposition of Ordinary Shares or Warrants in an amount equal to the difference between (i) the amount realized on the disposition and (ii) such a U.S. Holder's initial tax basis in shares generally will equal the cost of such shares.
 Any gain or loss recognized by a U.S. Holder on a taxable disposition of Ordinary Shares or Warrants generally will be capital gain or loss.
 A non-corporate U.S. Holder, including an individual, who has held the Ordinary Shares and/or Warrants for more than one year generally will be eligible for reduced tax rates for such long-term capital gains.
 The deductibility of capital losses is subject to limitations.

 Any such gain or loss recognized generally will be treated as U.S. source income or loss.
 Accordingly, in the event any Israeli tax (including withholding tax) is imposed upon such sale or other disposition, a U.S. Holder may not be able to utilize foreign tax credits unless such holder has foreign source income or gain in the same category from other sources.
-Moreover, there are special rules under the income tax treaty between the United States and Israel (the "Treaty"), which may impact a U.S. Holder's ability to claim a foreign tax credit.
-U.S. Holders are urged to consult their tax advisor regarding the ability to claim a foreign tax credit and the application of the Treaty to such U.S. Holder's particular circumstances.
+Moreover, there are special rules under the income tax treaty between the United States and Israel (the "Treaty"), which may impact a U.S. Holder's ability to claim a foreign tax credit and the application of the Treaty to such U.S. Holder's particular circumstances.